Top 5 places to ski in the Alps in May

 The Kitzsteinhorn glacier above Kaprun in the Austrian Salzburgland is one of the more extensive options for skiing in the Alps in May.

-At least a dozen runs are expected to be open between 2450m and 3030m until 6 May 2019.
-The number of runs available will reduce for the rest of the month, but you will still be able to ski on a good variety of terrain on the upper part of the glacier.
+At the time of writing (early May 2023), around ten runs are currently open between 2450m and 3030m.
+The number of runs available may reduce as the month goes on, but you should still be able to ski on a good variety of terrain on the upper part of the glacier.